Mutual Divorce in Bangalore

 After the first motion hearing, the husband and wife are required to attend a mediation session at the Nyaya Degula Building.
 This session is typically scheduled after a six-month waiting period following the first motion.
 If the couple does not wish to wait for six months, they can file an application for a waiver.
 If the waiver is granted, the mediation session will be scheduled sooner.

 After the mediation session, the husband and wife are required to attend the final court hearing, where they will reaffirm their mutual consent for the divorce before the judge.
 This will be their final court appearance, leading to the judge’s approval of the divorce decree.
-If they are unable to attend physically, we can request a virtual hearing from the court.
+The husband and wife must visit the court.
+For NRI clients, their SPA must be physically present in court, while the NRI client themselves must appear via video conference.

 An image depicting mutual divorce decree from Bangalore Family Court